When Visiting a Temple

 Though many chedi in Chiang Mai have been damaged by thieves who sought the precious relics contained inside, citizens have repaired and protected them.
 They are worshipped as sacred symbols representing the cosmic body of the Buddha and the law of the dhamma.
 Their shape differs, however, due to the particular symbolism of the dhamma chosen by the builders.

 Chedis in Chiang Mai have two basic forms; the stepped or prasat style, and the bell style.
-However, from these basic forms many variations in size and shape have appeared, reflecting the wealth of the city over the centuries.
+However, from these basic forms many variations in size and shape have appeared, reflecting the wealth of Chiang Mai over the centuries.